 What is the legal process for transferring ownership in a property?

-Transferring equity is usually a quick and inexpensive process.
-The process can sometimes be more involved, especially when there is a mortgage on the property.
-It is critical that the transfer and registration process is completed correctly, as any errors could have tax implications.
+If there is not a mortgage, you could complete the transfer process yourself.
+However, it is critical that the transfer and registration process is completed correctly, as any errors could have legal and tax implications.

 Using a conveyancing solicitor will ensure that no technical or legal mistakes are made.